rjb489/SE450-CodeTestProject/README.md

 # SE450-CodeTestProject

-The code tested in this repository was written by ChatGPT and me, the conversation is linked below
+The code tested in this repository was written by ChatGPT and Me!

-###
+I was having trouble finding good implemenations of code that were not massive and included many features, so I thought it would be interesting to test AI generated code.